-Now that we proved strong existence and uniqueness of solutions for the mean-field equations, we now turn to showing that network equations indeed convergence in law towards this solution, and that the propagation of chaos occurs.
+Now that we proved existence and uniqueness of solutions for the mean-field equations, we now turn to showing that network equations indeed converge in law toward this solution and that the propagation of chaos occurs.